probot/probot/docs/simulating-webhooks.md

     $ node_modules/.bin/probot simulate <event-name> <path-to-fixture> <path-to-app>

 Note that `event-name` here is just the name of the event (like pull_request or issues) and not the action (like labeled).
+You can find it in the GitHub deliveries history under the `X-GitHub-Event` header.

 For example, to simulate the pull_request.labeled event, run:

     $ node_modules/.bin/probot simulate pull_request test/fixtures/pull_request.labeled.json ./index.js